 Maximising impact from ionospheric research: a Natural Environment Research Council (NERC) Knowledge Exchange Fellowship.

-The ionosphere is the part of the upper atmosphere that is familiar to us as the region where we see the aurora.
-It is important because it affects radio signals in ways that that can either enhance or degrade our ability to communicate and navigate.
+The ionosphere is the part of the upper atmosphere where we see the aurora.
+It's important because it affects radio signals in ways that can either enhance or degrade our ability to communicate and navigate.

 For example, the BBC world service is broadcast using high-frequency (HF) radio signals.
-It is only possible to receive it in remote places because it is refracted back to the Earth’s surface by the ionosphere.
-In a way, it is reflected back with the upper atmosphere acting a bit like a mirror.
+It's only possible to receive it in remote places because it is refracted back to the Earth’s surface by the ionosphere.
+In a sense, the upper atmosphere acts like a mirror.